dklassic/GDC-transcript/README.md

 We recently discovered there's this nice project by OpenAI called [Whisper](https://github.com/openai/whisper) which turned out to be a pretty good multilingual transcripter.

+Some extensive tests show it is far capable at handling accent, bad audio quality, and both.

 ## Contributing

 As far as Whisper goes, it is a decent transcription tool which often rivals human translators in terms of context recognition.
 However, it will often go haywire and make things up which surely exhibits generative AI's trait.